rusticlion/Manastorm/manastorm_codebase_dump.md

     id = "shieldbreaker",
     name = "Shield Breaker",
-    description = "A powerful force blast that shatters shields and barriers", attackType = "projectile", -- Projectile type (can be blocked by barriers and wards) castTime = 6.0,
+    description = "A powerful force blast that shatters shields and barriers", attackType = Constants.AttackType.PROJECTILE, -- Projectile type (can be blocked by barriers and wards) castTime = 6.0,
     cost = {"force", "force", "star"},
     keywords = {